weihongz/my-intel-tools/in_field_scan_app/UserGuide.md

 Known Limitations of `IFS CLI`
 ==============================
 Scan repeat intervals are between 30 and 525600 minutes.
+Multi-blob support not yet available.
+For BLOB reload use -r0.

 Operation
 =========
-On start, all default parameters are written to the sysfs files, then command line parameters are evaluated and parameter files are updated.
-Next, the appropriate cpus are signaled to begin scanning and each result file is polled until the result is not busy (not equal to -1).
+On start, all default parameters are written to the target files, then command line parameters are evaluated and parameter files are updated.
+Next, the appropriate cpus are signaled to begin scanning and each status file is polled until the status is not busy (EBUSY on popen).
 If any scan failures are detected a message is sent to the console (or stderr) showing which cpus and which sockets had failing indications.
-The application either exits if cycle wait is equal to 0 or stop is requested, otherwise poll every 1 second looking for a stop command.
-At the next cycle interval a new scan is initiated and the results files are again read and processed.
+The application either exits if cycle wait is equal to 0 or stop is requested, otherwise poll looking for a stop command.
+At the next cycle interval a new scan is initiated and the status files are again read and processed.

 Executing 'IFS CLI'
 ===================